16th Dec 2021 |

 You will also get some extra details on your card to help you come up with some ideas for your short talk.
 You then may get some extra questions about this topic.

-Let’s look at some specific examples for each part and ways that they can be answered
+Let’s look at some specific examples for each part and ways that they can be answered.
+Exploring various speaking topics for IELTS can provide insight into common themes and how to respond effectively.

 Let’s talk about your hometown or village.

-See examples here on how to answer these types of questions.
+See examples here on how to answer these types of questions by practicing with a variety of IELTS speaking topics.

 Describe something you own which is very important to you.